Property Surveys: How To Get One And What They Cost

 Find A Property Survey Online

-Can’t make it to the courthouse?
-No worries, many local governments keep property records online.
+Many local governments keep property records online.
 To search for your piece of land, you’ll need specific details about the property you want to look up.
-Gather as much information as you can, like the street address, boundary descriptions and date of the last survey, and search the official county or assessor’s website where the property is located.
+Gather as much information as you can – like the street address, boundary descriptions and date of the last survey.
+Then, search the official county or assessor’s website where the property is located.

 The more information you have, the easier it will be for you to find the survey you need.
 Not all records will be digitized, but the results of your search may help you narrow down the exact office where your survey is located.
 You can then call the office and ask if they can mail you a copy of the survey.